DSpace/DSpace/dspace-api/src/main/resources/org/dspace/storage/rdbms/sqlmigration/h2/README.md

 These database migrations are automatically called by [Flyway](http://flywaydb.org/) when the `DatabaseManager` initializes itself (see `initializeDatabase()` method).

-The H2 migrations in this directory are *based on* the Oracle Migrations (`[src]/dspace/etc/migrations/oracle/*.sql`), but with some modifications in order to be valid in H2.
+The H2 migrations in this directory are *based on* the Oracle Migrations, but with some modifications in order to be valid in H2.

 ## Oracle vs H2 script differences